chsxf/mfx.wiki.mirror/Lifecycle-of-a-Request.md

 ## MFX Request Lifecycle

-Requests in <abbr title="php-micro-framework in short">MFX</abbr> goes through several stages before a response is provided.
+Requests in MFX goes through several stages before a response is provided.
 Those steps are mostly handled by the [[Core Manager]].

 1. Route path info extraction from the request URI
 1. Route path info validation